markus289/markus289.github.io/_notes/ubiquiti.md

 In my case, the default IP address for a [UniFi 6 LR](https://eu.store.ui.com/products/unifi-6-long-range-access-point-1) was `192.168.1.32`.

+It may help to run `nmap -sL 192.168.1.0/24` while `watch arp` in another terminal.

 Easier instructions are as follows.

 1. Set the IP address of your PC to `192.168.1.25/24`.